Data Centers in Owatonna

 Natural Disaster Risk

-Owatonna has a very low natural disaster risk profile, with a FEMA National Risk Index score of 24.66 out of 100, as of September 2025.
-The area is not prone to catastrophic events like earthquakes or hurricanes, making it a stable location for long-term IT operations.
+Owatonna has a very low natural disaster risk profile, with a FEMA National Risk Index score of 24.66 as of September 2025.
+The area is not prone to catastrophic events like earthquakes or hurricanes, making it a fundamentally safe location for critical infrastructure.